GoogleCloudPlatform/anthos-samples/anthos-bm-gcp-terraform/docs/login.md

 ## Logging into the Anthos bare metal cluster

-Upon successful installation the Anthos bare metal cluster would be already **registered** in Google Cloud.
+Upon successful installation, the Anthos bare metal cluster would be already **registered** in Google Cloud.
 By **logging in** to the registered cluster, you can view and interact with cluster resources _(like Pods, Services etc)_ via the Google Cloud Platform (GCP) UI.